 Its official designation according to the International Classification of Sleep Disorders (ICSD-2, published in 2005) is Circadian Rhythm Sleep Disorder - Free Running Type.
 It has also been called Hypernychthemeral Syndrome or simply Free-Running Disorder (FRD).

-Many people initially cope with N24 by forcing themselves to keep a normal schedule.
+Many people try to cope with N24 by forcing themselves to keep a normal schedule.
 This results in a chronic sleep deficit, with symptoms that can mimic depression, attention deficit hyperactivity disorder, chronic fatigue syndrome, fibromyalgia, or just plain fatigue.
 A patient who complains about not being able to fall asleep may be misdiagnosed with primary insomnia, and prescribed sleep medication.
 A patient who complains about being tired all the time may be misdiagnosed as suffering from depression, and prescribed antidepressant medication.
 In some cases, of course, the patient is suffering from depression, but that may be secondary, a result of constant struggle with fatigue or failure at work or school.

 N24 people really are unable to fall asleep at the normal time.
 They cannot shift their faulty body clocks.
 In medical terms, they are unable to entrain to a normal day/night schedule.